SWI-Prolog/swipl-devel/man/textdebugger.md

 calling nodebug/0 since shutting off debug mode automatically turns off trace mode.

+In addition, SWI-Prolog supports attaching an arbitrary goal to each breakpoint via `set_breakpoint/5`, which yields *Conditional Breakpoints*.
+A conditional breakpoint is the same as the regular breakpoints discussed thus far, except that whenever the breakpoint is triggered, the given goal is invoked and trace mode is only turned on in case it succeeds.

 ## Command Line Debugger Summary {#trace-summary}

 In summary, there are really two distinct "tracing" features: trace